Philadelphia Prison System: Curran-Fromhold Correctional Facility

 The Curran-Fromhold Correctional Facility (CFCF) opened in 1995 and can house up to 2,000 inmates.
+Currently the facility houses roughly 1410 inmates.
 The facility was named in honor of Warden Patrick N. Curran and Deputy Warden Robert F. Fromhold, who were murdered at Holmesburg Prison on May 31, 1973.
 They are the only PDP staff known to have been killed in the line of duty.
 CFCF consists of four housing buildings and an administration building.
 Each building has eight housing units with each unit consisting of 32 cells.
 The units are divided into two tiers.
 Inmates housed on each unit have access to indoor and outdoor recreation, medical triage, law library, and program areas.
 The food production facility has the capacity to produce 27,000 meals daily in 2000.

 Detention Center

-The Detention Center (DC) houses approximately 500 medium custody male inmates.
+The Detention Center (DC) houses approximately 350 medium custody male inmates.
 The DC opened in 1963, replacing the defunct Moyamensing Prison as an intake center for the Philadelphia Department of Prisons.
 The Detention Center is a PDP male intake center until the intake function was transferred to CFCF in 1995.
 Currently, the facility houses mostly minimum-custody adult males and contains the PDP's Medical Unit.
 Inmates who require direct physical or behavioral health observation and supervision are located at the DC.

 Philadelphia Industrial Correction Center

-The Philadelphia Industrial Correction Center (PICC) opened in 1986 holds approximately 640 medium custody adult male inmates along with roughly 220 female inmates.
+The Philadelphia Industrial Correction Center (PICC) opened in 1986 holds approximately 600 medium custody adult male inmates along with roughly 240 female inmates.
 It was the first PDP facility constructed to operate on the basis of unit management.
 PICC's is split into 13 housing units arranged around separate yards, laundry facilities, medical triage areas, counseling rooms, and staff offices, vocational training areas, law libraries and chapels.
 PICC has two housing areas designated as behavioral health transition units.